 04 The Forbidden City Was the Country’s Political Center for Almost 500 Years

 Chinese Royal Emperors lived in the Forbidden City of Beijing for almost 500 years.
 The place was their official residence as well as China’s political center.
 It took a million workers to build the Forbidden City between 1406 and 1420.
 Most buildings are wooden, with some marble and brick elements.
 A total of 24 emperors lived here, 14 from the Ming Dynasty and 10 from the Qing Dynasty.
 The last Chinese Emperor abdicated in 1910 but kept on living in the city until 1924.
 Thus, the Forbidden City ceased to function as the political center of China in 1910.
 Since 1925, it operates as the Palace Museum.
-The museum includes 980 buildings in an area of 72 hectares.
+The museum includes 980 buildings in an area of 72 hectares (178 acres).
 The entire city is grand and delicately beautiful.

 05 Other Parts of the Ancient City Still Exist